fingerskier/manthra/README.md

 # Manthra

+The problem with quotes found on the Internet is that they are often not true.
+  Abraham Lincoln

 Tolerance will reach such a level that intelligent people will be banned from thinking so as not to offend the imbecile.